ndau/chaincode_scripts/README.md

 # Validation
 In general, two user stories are currently supported:

-- Special accounts associated with Ndau get bespoke scripts
+- Special accounts associated with ndau get bespoke scripts
 - A selection of generic validation scripts is available for use by ndau users

 ## Validation Context